News and Events

 Come enjoy the fun with family and friends and help us celebrate the 40th anniversary.

-Food drive will go to the Salvation Army Food bank.
-The fee for the youth may be substituted with a donation of two canned foods.
+Time to clean out your closet!
+We will also take gloves, stock- ing hats, scarves, newer or gently used coats!
+Coat drive will go to the Salvation Army.
+The fee for the youth may be substituted with a donation of the items listed above.
 (For the youth only.
 Adults must pay the registration fees.)

 Reservations for the Father's Day Weekend Fish Derby start Friday, May 15, 2026.
 Required: a non-refundable, pre-payment for camping reservations for Fish Derby weekend, and must be a two-day minimum stay.
 Tipi rental is also available.